rails/rails/guides/source/routing.md

 get '*pages' => 'pages#show'
 ```

-NOTE: By requesting +"/foo/bar.json"+, your +params[:pages]+ will be equals to +"foo/bar"+ with the request format of JSON.
-If you want the old 3.0.x behavior back, you could supply +:format => false+ like this:
+NOTE: By requesting `"/foo/bar.json"`, your `params[:pages]` will be equals to `"foo/bar"` with the request format of JSON.
+If you want the old 3.0.x behavior back, you could supply `:format => false` like this:

 ```ruby
 get '*pages' => 'pages#show', :format => false
 ```

-NOTE: If you want to make the format segment mandatory, so it cannot be omitted, you can supply +:format => true+ like this:
+NOTE: If you want to make the format segment mandatory, so it cannot be omitted, you can supply `:format => true` like this:

 ```ruby
 get '*pages' => 'pages#show', :format => true